Vuksan/zkp-learning/knn_classifier/README.md

 2. Build the project
 `sudo npm run build`

-3. Generate inputs for the circuit:
+3. Compile the circuit:
+`circom knn_classifier.circom --wasm`

+# How to run

+1. Enter inputs in a file `knn_classifier_inputs.xlsx`
+Note: The program only supports two classes of neighbours (0 and 1)

+2. Generate the witness:
 `npm start`

-4. Compile the circuit:
-`circom knn.circom --wasm`

-5. Generate the witness:
-`cd knn_js && node generate_witness.js knn.wasm ../inputs.json witness.wtns`